Cupping in Tempe

 Rather than using glass cups and a flame we use a variable pressure pump that allows us to tailor your treatment in ranges of comfort for the individual.

-Our therapists are highly skilled and capable to utilize this treatment to bring you lasting relief from nagging pains and injury.
+Our therapists are highly skilled and capable of utilizing this treatment to bring you lasting relief from nagging pains and injury.

 Cupping is a traditional Chinese medicine (TCM) practice that involves placing cups on the skin to create suction.
 This practice dates back over 2,000 years but has received recent attention due to its use by world-class athletes for injury relief.